NeshHari/XMonad/README.md

 Pardon the informality in this introduction.
 If you are reading this, you probably already know what [XMonad](https://xmonad.org/) is.
 Well, if you don't, it's a dynamic tiling window manager (WM) for [X Windows System (X11)](https://wiki.archlinux.org/title/xorg) that is written, configured and fully extensible in Haskell (sincere apologies for the somewhat plagiarised description).
 Anyways, it's Haskell: the preeminent reason for staying clear of this WM.
 Regardless, it's one that you should be using.
 At the expense of my blood, sweat, and tears (quite literally), I present a **living document** to reduce your resistance to adopting XMonad as your daily driver.
 Everything required to get an aesthetic and advanced user-specific workflow is broken into smaller, consumable chunks below.

 # What's Covered (docs-wise)
-*Note: Completed sections are ticked.
-Rest can be assumed to be WIP.* ✓
+*Note: Completed sections are ticked ✓.
+Rest can be assumed to be WIP.*
 - Haskell Language Server Integration With Neovim ✓
 - The Fundamentals of Modularisation ✓
 - Multi-Monitor and Hot Plugging Support ✓